strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 Before describing the process in more details, it's worth mentioning how scaling up and down happens today within the Cluster Operator reconciliation flow.

 The scaling up is triggered asynchronously during a reconciliation which isn't blocked on waiting for the newly added nodes to be ready.
-In the `KafkaReconcile.reconcile()` method, it is triggered via the `podSet()` method which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of spinning up the newly added nodes while the current reconciliation just ends.
+In the `KafkaReconciler.reconcile()` method, it is triggered via the `podSet()` method which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of spinning up the newly added nodes while the current reconciliation just ends.
 It means that, after the scaling up is triggered, the new pods will take time to be up, running and ready, so it's likely that the auto-rebalancing will happen on a future reconciliation.

 The scaling down runs synchronously within a single reconciliation which is blocked on waiting for the nodes to be removed.
-In the `KafkaReconcile.reconcile()` method, it is executed via the `scaleDown()` method which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of removing the nodes while the current reconciliation waits for the end of the operation.
+In the `KafkaReconciler.reconcile()` method, it is executed via the `scaleDown()` method which updates the involved `StrimziPodSet`(s) so that the corresponding controller will take care of removing the nodes while the current reconciliation waits for the end of the operation.

-The idea is about adding a new `autoRebalancing()` method in the `KafkaReconcile.reconcile()` flow, taking care of starting a rebalancing and checking the status of an ongoing one across reconciliations.
+The idea is about adding a new `autoRebalancing()` method in the `KafkaReconciler.reconcile()` flow, taking care of starting a rebalancing and checking the status of an ongoing one across reconciliations.
-The `KafkaReconcile.reconcile()` flow, taking into account methods involved in the scaling and rebalancing, would be something like:
+The `KafkaReconciler.reconcile()` flow, taking into account methods involved in the scaling and rebalancing, would be something like:

 * ...
 * `scaleDown()`